 Mean concentrations of total suspended solids across the Middle Huron are well below sample standards.
-As shown in this chart, the vast majority of samples from long-term sites in the middle Huron River watershed had TSS concentrations below the target threshold.
-The mean TSS concentration across all sites for 2020 was 23 mg/l with a median of 7 mg/l and for 2021 was 9 mg/l with a median of 5 mg/l.
-This reveals most samples throughout the Middle Huron watershed are quite clear of sediments.
-However, a few sites, namely Allens Creek, Malletts Creek, and Swift Run, exceed the TSS standard during storms, likely due to erosion and sediment runoff from urban areas.
+Most samples from main river and tributaries sites in the Middle Huron River watershed had TSS concentrations below the target threshold and, as a result, are clear of sediments.
+The mean TSS concentration across all sites for 2021 was 9 mg/l with a median of 5 mg/l and for 2022 was 1 mg/l with a median of 6 mg/l.
+However, a few sites, namely Fleming Creek, Malletts Creek, and Mill Creek, exceed the TSS standard during storms with concentrations reaching 222 mg/l likely due to erosion and sediment runoff from urban and agricultural areas.